jer-webdesign/jerWeb/README.md

 # 4. Open browser to http://localhost:5173

-# 5. Ensure backend is running at https://localhost:3000

-# 6. Accept self-signed certificate warnings

-# 7. Enjoy your portfolio!
+# 5. Enjoy your portfolio!
 ```

 ---

 **Note**

-For backend setup, see the main project README.md in the parent directory.
+For backend setup (optional), see the main project README.md in the parent directory.

+---